PrintersForAnts/MetalBoop/README.md

 6. I would like to sell manufactured metal parts.
 Can I do that free of charge or do I have to ask your permission or pay for license, royalties, etc?
   * MetalBoop is completely open source, released under MIT license.
 You can freely use designs for your commercial purposes free of charge.

+7. I am part of public beta testing and I am stuck with assembly, because manuals are not available yet.
+What should I do?
+  * Get in contact with me or any other member of the team and ask for help.
+While also providing help to you, we will do our best to also update currently developed manuals on Github under [this page](https://github.com/PrintersForAnts/MetalBoop/tree/main/STL).
+You can get in contact with us by opening issue in this GitHub repository or contact us in [Discord #CNC_boop channel](https://discord.com/channels/825469421346226226/1222971771444006996).

 ## 7. Credits